Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __formulation__
   - Type: string
   - Description: Depending on the formulation, the biocatalyst may be in a liquid form within a solvent or as a solid powder.
 It defines the physical state in which the biocatalyst is applied in the reaction.

-- __purification_method__
-  - Type: string
-  - Description: The choice of purification methods is diverse and can impact the enzyme, with possible methods including chromatographic techniques, precipitation, HPLC, ultrafiltration, dialysis, salt fractionation,      etc.

 <hr>